-Ribs can be injured in a variety of different ways, it could happen whilst you’re at work, or in a road traffic accident or maybe due to a slip, trip or fall accident for example.
-Whatever the case, if your injury was caused by someone else’s negligence, then you have a good chance of having a legitimate cause for filing for rib injury compensation.
+Ribs can be injured in a variety of different ways; it could happen whilst you’re at work, or in a road traffic accident or maybe due to a slip, trip or fall accident for example.
+Whatever the case, if your injury was caused by someone else’s negligence, then you have a good chance of having a legitimate cause for filing a personal injury claim.

 - Rib injury compensation claims guide